PavanRangani/docs/docs/prd/philanthropy/export.md

 - For Contribution, when the foundation type is DAF, shows the Organization group of that foundation.
   - `Tax ID` and `Address` will show the details of that organization group.

 ## UX Rule

 - Ask for [year](#year-filter)
+- For PDF,
+  - If there isn't any record available in any table, that table won't be shown.
   - Download file name : `{legal-entity-id}-tax-contribution-report.pdf`
+- For Excel
+  - If there isn't any records available in any table, table will be shown without records.
+  - Shows file information like `Generated on`, `Year`, `Entity Name`, `Report Name` with downloaded file.
+  - Download file name: `{legal-entity-id}-tax-contribution-report.xlsx`
 - Shows proper message when no data available.
 - Shows lot details of the payment.
+Each payment have one table.
+- If value is not available, shows - in the PDF and shows empty cell in the Excel.
 - Column name
+  - Payment Date
+    - Applicable only for Excel
+    - It shows the payment date
+  - Payment Mode
+    - Applicable only for Excel
+    - It shows the payment mode.
   - Payment Type
     - Shows type of payment.
-    - If payment has Stock Name or Investment Fund Name then show that company name instead of type.
+    - For PDF, If payment has Stock Name or Investment Fund Name then show that company name instead of type.
+    - For Excel,
+      - Shows stock name or fund name of the payment.
+      - If payment has no stock or fund, shows empty cell.
     - Show Stock Symbol in bracket of Public, ETF, Mutual Fund types company.
   - Purchase Date
     - Date when lot is purchased.